Sports in Maharashtra: Indigenous sports under British rule

-At the same time that imported sports were being developed by the British, indigenous sports continued to change and develop as well.
-However, after Indian Civil Service officer Walter Rand was assassinated in 1897 by the Chapekar brothers, who ran a wrestling venue in Pune, British colonial authorities viewed these indigenous sports venues with suspicion.
+At the same time that imported sports were being developed by the British, indigenous sports continued to change and develop.
+However, after Indian Civil Service officer Walter Rand was assassinated in 1897 by the Chapekar brothers who ran a wrestling venue in Pune, British colonial authorities viewed these indigenous sports venues with suspicion.
 A committee was established in 1914 in order to set rules for kho-kho.
 The formalization of Indian sports continued in the region, and the Deccan Gymkhana sports club was instrumental in organizing the first Indian delegation to an Olympic games, which participated in the 1920 games in Antwerp.
-Other clubs, such as the Maharashtra Mandal club which formed in the early 20th century, promoted physical culture and education by hosting both indigenous and western sports.
+Other clubs, such as the Maharashtra Mandal club, which formed in the early 20th century, promoted physical culture and education by hosting both indigenous and Western sports.

-Other new indigenous sports and exercises developed as well, especially yoga and related exercises.
-In the 1920s, Bhawanrao Shriniwasrao Pant Pratinidhi, the ruler of Aundh, helped popularize the series of yoga positions called Surya Namaskar, a flowing sequence of salutations to the sun.
+Other indigenous sports and exercises developed as well, especially yoga.
+In the 1920s, Bhawanrao Shriniwasrao Pant Pratinidhi, the ruler of Aundh State, helped popularize the series of yoga positions called Surya Namaskar, a flowing sequence of salutations to the sun.
 This series contained popular asanas (positions) such as upward and downward dog and Uttanasana which helped to popularize yoga as exercise.

 Beginning in the 1910s, local Indian organizations were established in order to propagate and develop Indian physical culture.
-One such organization, initially called Hanuman akhara, was formed in 1922 by the Vaidya brothers in Amravati and eventually became the Hanuman Vyayam Prasarak mandal (HVPM).
+One such organization, initially called Hanuman Akhara, was formed in 1922 by the Vaidya brothers in Amravati and eventually became the Hanuman Vyayam Prasarak mandal (HVPM).
 A satellite organization of the HVPM helped to revise the rules for kabaddi in the 1930s after the Indian YMCA had first formulated the rules in earlier years.

 Administration

 The Directorate of Sports and Youth Services (Maharashtra) is the governing body which is responsible for sports in Maharashtra.
 The directorate is a part of the School Education and Sports Department of the Government of Maharashtra and is let by the Sports and Youth Welfare Minister of Maharashtra.

 The Maharashtra Olympic Association, affiliated with the Indian Olympic Association, is responsible for the selection and participation of the state's contingent in the Olympic Games, Commonwealth Games, Asian Games, and for the South Asian Games in Maharashtra.

-The Maharashtra Cricket Association is the governing body for cricket activities in the state of Maharashtra and for the Maharashtra cricket team.
+The Maharashtra Cricket Association is the governing body for cricket activities in Maharashtra and for the Maharashtra cricket team.
 It is affiliated with the Board of Control for Cricket in India.
 The Maharashtra Cricket Association is one of three cricket associations based in Maharashtra, along with Mumbai Cricket Association and Vidarbha Cricket Association.

-The Western India Football Association (WIFA) is the governing body for football in Maharashtra.
+The Western India Football Association (WIFA) is the governing body for football in Maharashtra, and was established on 12 July 1911.
 It is affiliated with the All India Football Federation, the sport's national governing body for all of India.
-The WIFA was established on 12 July 1911.